The CMA president serves as the primary spokesperson for the association.

 Presidential duties are shared with the CMA president-elect and the CMA past president to:

 - allow for representation at more than one event when there is a scheduling conflict;

 - ensure that the person with the most expertise on a given issue is speaking on behalf of the CMA;

 - ensure that a person with the appropriate language capacity is speaking on a given issue; and

-The CMA President is expected to represent the association for approximately 200–220 days during their one-year term.
-The CMA President, CMA President-elect and CMA Past President are each remunerated through an annual stipend and receive honoraria and maintenance allowances when on official CMA business.
+The CMA president is expected to represent the association effectively full-time (for approximately 200–220 days during their one-year term).
+The CMA president, CMA president-elect and CMA past president are each remunerated through an annual stipend and receive honoraria and maintenance allowances when on official CMA business.
 This is to enable practising physicians to take time away from their practices.

-In the third and last year of the presidential term, the CMA Past President serves on the Human Resources and Compensation Committee and as Chair of the Nominations Committee.
-Currently, the CMA Past President also presides over the elections at General Council.
+In the third and last year of the presidential term, the CMA past president serves on the Human Resources and Compensation Committee and, under the current bylaws, as chair of the Nominations Committee.
+Currently, the CMA past president also presides over the ratification of positions at General Council.